 Infographics can organize and visualize data in a more compelling way than words alone.
 These are great content formats to use if you're trying to share a lot of data in a way that is clear and easy to understand.

-Here are some ideas for repurposing published content to generate more traffic.
-If you're considering Medium, check out our insights from our first year of publishing original content on ThinkGrowth.org.
+Considering Medium?
+Check out our insights from our first year of publishing original content on ThinkGrowth.org.

-7) Publish and manage your content.
+7. Publish and manage your content.

 Your marketing plan should go beyond the types of content you'll create -- it should also cover you'll organize your content.
 With the help of an editorial calendar, you'll be on the right track for publishing a well-balanced and diverse content library on your website.
 Then, create a social media content calendar so you can promote and manage your content on other sites.

 Many of the ideas you think of will be evergreen -- they're just as relevant months from now as they are today.
 That being said, you shouldn't ignore timely topics either.
 While they may not be the bulk of your editorial calendar, they can help you generate spikes of traffic.